Uniform Approximation with Quadratic Neural Networks: Abstract

 \section{Abstract}

-In this work, we explore the approximation capability of deep neural networks with Rectified Quadratic Unit (ReQU) activation function defined by $\max(0,x)^2$ while approximating H\"older-regular functions, with respect to the uniform norm.
-We prove by construction that deep ReQU neural networks can approximate any function in the $R$-ball of $r$ H\"older-regular functions ($\mathcal{H}^{r, R}([-1,1]^d)$ ) for any given $\epsilon>cd^{\frac r2}/M^{2r}$, where $M$ is a sufficiently large constant and $c$ depends on $r$ and $d$.
-We find that theoretical approximation heavily depends on the smoothness of the target function and the selected activation function in the network.
-Our proof is based on deep ReQU neural networks approximation for local Taylor expansions.
+In this work, we examine the approximation capabilities of deep neural networks utilizing the Rectified Quadratic Unit (ReQU) activation function, defined as \(\max(0,x)^2\), for approximating Hölder-regular functions with respect to the uniform norm.
+We constructively prove that deep neural networks with ReQU activation can approximate any function within the \(R\)-ball of \(r\)-Hölder-regular functions (\(\mathcal{H}^{r, R}([-1,1]^d)\)) up to any accuracy \(\epsilon \) with at most \(\mathcal{O}\left(\epsilon^{-d /2r}\right)\) neurons and fixed number of layers.
+This result highlights that the effectiveness of the approximation depends significantly on the smoothness of the target function and the characteristics of the ReQU activation function.
+Our proof is based on approximating local Taylor expansions with deep ReQU neural networks, demonstrating their ability to capture the behavior of Hölder-regular functions effectively.
+Furthermore, the results can be straightforwardly generalized to any Rectified Power Unit (RePU) activation function of the form \(\max(0,x)^p\) for \(p \geq 2\), indicating the broader applicability of our findings within this family of activations.